- Rewind to ... 1958

 "We came onto the start-finish straight with him slightly ahead and I could see the finish line coming up, so I snuck it back into second, put my foot down and went past to take the win.
 When we stopped he wasn't too pleased and said, 'Now listen, I was in the lead all that time...'
 And I said, 'Well yes, but not when we passed the finish line'.

 "I knew that the only person who could issue the red flag was the clerk of the course and he could never have waved it from the bridge, so that one had to be an unauthorised one - he could never have got their so fast from his usual position on the start-finish line.

 "So I said to Masten, 'Look, keep quiet, we'll pool our [prize] money together and then split it'.
 And that's exactly what we did, because otherwise it would have gone to the organisers or whoever to decide and it would be years before we got the money.

 "So officially I was the winner.
 The truth was either of us could have won it, but what the hell, it didn't matter.
 Why have an argument about it?
 Especially with everything else that had happened that weekend."

-The whole event had been a disaster, and when Fangio was handed over to the Argentine embassy soon after the race with worldwide headlines assured for Castro's revolutionaries, blame started to be apportioned.
+The whole event had been a disaster.
+When Fangio was handed over to the Argentine embassy soon after the race, worldwide headlines had been assured for Castro's revolutionaries and blame started to be apportioned.
 Cifuentes was rather unfairly charged with manslaughter while still fighting for his life in hospital and criminal charges were also filed against "person or persons unknown" for kidnapping Fangio.